 Sacramento Area Regional Ozone Attainment Plan (1994) This report shows how the region attained the 1979 1-hour ozone NAAQS.
 The districts of the Sacramento region developed the attainment plan in November 1994.

 1-Hour Ozone Attainment Determination Request for the Sacramento Federal Ozone Nonattainment Area (2010).
-A request for supplemental information was prepared and approved by the board, submitted but never acted upon by EPA.
-It will be resubmitted in conjunction with the former 1997 8-hour NAAQS to show attainment of both standards.
+A request for supplemental information was prepared and approved by the board, submitted to the USEPA but never acted upon.
+The USEPA asked that the request be updated under the redesignation substitution guidelines for the 2008 NAAQS.
+A Redesignation

 Exceptional Events Demonstration for High Ozone in the Sacramento Regional Nonattainment Area Due to Wildfires (2011) This report demonstrates how wildfires contributed to high ozone concentrations in 2008.

 Air quality standards for PM are based on particle size: